themlsbook/themlsbook.github.io/chapter8/decision_tree_classifier.md

 - This material can be downloaded as a Jupyter notebook (Download button in the upper-right corner -> `.ipynb`) to reproduce the code and play around with it.

-This notebook is a supplement for *Chapter 7.
-Data Preparation* of **Machine Learning For Everyone** book.
+This notebook is a supplement for *Chapter 8.
+Decision Trees* of **Machine Learning For Everyone** book.

 ## 1. Required Libraries, Data & Variables